Museum of Art, Łódź

-Muzeum Sztuki, or the Museum of Art in Łódź, is a museum of modern and contemporary art in Łódź, Poland, whose main goal is to research and display avant-garde art, as well as progressive artistic interventions.
+Muzeum Sztuki, or the Museum of Art in Łódź, is a museum of modern and contemporary art in Łódź, Poland, whose main goal is to research and display the history of avant-garde art, with a focus on Central and Eastern Europe.
+Founded in 1931, Muzeum Sztuki became the first museum in Europe and the second museum in the world (after The Museum of Modern Art in New York) dedicated to collecting and showcasing modern art.